Summer & Cinnamon

 Whisk glaze ingredients until smooth.

-Pour half of the glaze over the warm rolls, letting it soak in.
-Once slightly cooled, drizzle the remaining glaze over the top.
+Pour the glaze over the warm rolls, letting it soak in.
+Once slightly cooled, enjoy these soft and fluffy cinnamon rolls.

 Pro Tips for Soft, Gooey Cinnamon Rolls